raganwald-deprecated/homoiconic/2010/09/concept.md

 > Concept products are like essays, musings in 3D.
 They are incomplete promises.
 Shipping products, by contrast, are brutally honest deliveries.
 You get what’s delivered.
 They live and die by their own design constraints.
 To the extent they are successful, they do advance the art and science of design and manufacturing by exposing the balance between fantasy and capability.

 I think this is correct.
-Real artists ship, dabblers create concept products.
+Successful shipping products "advance the art and science of design and manufacturing by exposing the balance between fantasy and capability."

 **software products and concepts**

 I hope you'll agree that software can be a product, even when you don't charge money for it.
-Most software solves a problem of some kind.
-Most software has a user of some sort.
-Before the software is used, somebody (often the user, but there is also "The Enterprise") has to make a decision to use the software.
-There is almost always a range of competing options to choose from.

-Even when software is "free as in beer," there is a cost associated with change that must be carefully weighed by the person or persons choosing the software.
-When software is a tool such as a programming language or a framework, the long-term intangible implications of choosing the software dwarf the up-front financial cost.

-Thus, software can be a product, and shipping software can be shipping a product.
+And every product has a mission, a purpose.
 Paul Graham once suggested that startups pose their mission statement as a question.
 Google's question might have been "Will the PageRank algorithm deliver results that are so good that they lure users away from Altavista?"

 Products have a user or a decision maker in their question.
 Product questions are expressions of curiosity about human behaviour.
 Will people buy this phone?
 Will people share personal details with each other on the Internet?
 Will people submit and rank content for each other to read and discuss?
 Product questions ultimately boil down to, *What does it take to get people to change their behaviour?*